patchshorts/cgodwin.io/src/posts/architecting-security-compliance-solutions-in-gcp.md

 You can grant basic roles per resource so you can make on identity or group owner over certain Compute Managed Instance Groups while giving Owner to other MIGs.
 Owner role over resources allows users to set up a billing account for those resources.
 Its best to consider basic roles legacy and avoid them when possible.

 Custom roles are those which are created by you where you group a permissions set into a custom role which you grant to identities or groups.
-This can help you adhear closer to the lease privilege access principle.
+This can help you adhere closer to the lease privilege access principle.
 Some developer roles allow you to set anything in a space where sometimes a thing should be restricted, like production.
 You would use a custom role to include all the things that a developer role has without the ability to write code and instead limit writes only to pull requests to the master branch.

 Policies are Json definitions or directives called a _binding_ which specifies which identities are bound to which roles and permissions.
-The IAM API allows you to set or get policies and testpermissions.
-Policies can be set on the Organization, individual projects or folders of projects and are inherited infintiely deep.
+The IAM API allows you to set or get policies and test permissions.
+Policies can be set on the Organization, individual projects or folders of projects and are inherited infinitely deep.

-IAM also has Conditions that are written in a logic language called CEL that is a versitile way to define access granting logic so that things like resource tagging may trigger granting access to certain groups over that resource based simply upon its attributes.
+IAM also has Conditions that are written in a logic language called CEL that is a versatile way to define access granting logic so that things like resource tagging may trigger granting access to certain groups over that resource based simply upon its attributes.
 Conditions can apply to the following services:

 * Cloud Storage
 * Compute Engine